← Back to Blog

 • Copy charts from last month

-• Double-check numbers
+• Double-check the numbers

-Each step seems manageable on its own.
+Each step looks manageable on its own.

 2. There's no single source of truth